m0xpd/STRACHEY/README.md

 which was inspired by patterns used in [Change Ringing](https://en.wikipedia.org/wiki/Change_ringing), a perversely English way of sounding the bells of a Church.
 These patterns are called "Methods".
 The key ingredient of Change Ringing is an exploration of the permutations by which a number of bells may be sounded in sequence.
 In the case of my module, I implemented four of the traditional "Methods"  ([Rounds](https://jaharrison.me.uk/Ringing/Glossary/R.html#rounds), [Plain Hunt](https://en.wikipedia.org/wiki/Plain_hunt), [Grandsire](https://en.wikipedia.org/wiki/Grandsire) and [Plain Bob](https://www.ringing.info/plp/pb8/index.html)) to trigger any number of gates (any "[Stage](https://jaharrison.me.uk/Ringing/Glossary/S.html#stage)") between 4 and 8 and - for the purposes of demonstration - I added 1V/octave pitch CV outputs typical of the diatonic tuning of bells.

-I was, therefore, familiar with the idea of using permutations in general (and permutations from bell ringing in particular) in a step sequencer.
-The only new step was the application to a Klee-type sequencer.
+I was, therefore, entirely familiar with the idea of using permutations in general (and permutations from bell ringing in particular) in a step sequencer.
+The only further inventive step for me in the development of STRACHEY was the application of these ideas to a Klee-type sequencer.

 STRACHEY uses a fixed number of weights ("Stage") to form the pitch output from the gate vector: the eight inherited from MTM's Voltages expander.
 If these 8 weights are seen in analogy with 8 bells (which is the standard stage in a larger bell tower for change ringing), some of STRACHEY's methods for permuting the weights can be related to bell ringing.